OpeOginni/aws-bootcamp-cruddur-2023/journal/week4.md

 ✅ Installed Postgres Driver in Backend Application
 ✅ Connected Gitpod to RDS Instance
-✅ Created Congito Trigger to insert user into database
+✅ Created Congito Trigger to insert user into database ✅ Created new activities with a database insert
 ```

 ### ✅ Created an RDS Postgres Instance